Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports it protects 262 ha of riverbank in a restoration programme as well as a 9,400 ha conservation area in Peru which is home to a number of endangered animal species.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company reports that it protected 9,400 ha of conservation area in Peru which is home to a number of endangered animal species.
+It is also part of a 'manatee protection programme' located in the Izabal Lake.

 • Y